Palomino result when a

 ANCAN TRUE COLORS (Fiddler's Blackriver X Aquila's Miss Bee Haven), 2002 palomino

 Ancan Morgans in Davison Michigan.
-This stallion has a partially blue eye, a
+This stallion has a partial blue eye, and has sired offspring who also

-have a blue eye or partial blue, some of which can be seen on our splash page.
+have a blue eye or partial blue, some of which can be seen here.
 The dark spots on his

 Weanling photo by Anne Wyland; adult photo by Laura Behning.